It’s the final stretch of the 2016 presidential election season.

 Lyndon B. Johnson’s “Daisy Girl” (1964)

-Part of Lyndon B. Johnson’s 1964 re-election bid, this became among the most famous campaign commercials of all time.
-It ran only once as a paid advertisement – during an NBC broadcast of Monday Night at the Movies on September 7, 1964 – but was enough to scare the pants out of the electorate and help paint his Republican opponent, Barry Goldwater, as a dangerous right-wing extremist.
+Part of Lyndon B. Johnson’s 1964 re-election bid, in the midst of the Cold War, this ad is among the most famous campaign commercials of all time.
+It ran only once, during an NBC broadcast of Monday Night at the Movies on September 7, 1964.
+But that was enough to scare the pants off an already skittish electorate, by painting his Republican opponent, Barry Goldwater, as a dangerous right-wing extremist who’d bring the world to the brink of disaster.

-Johnson won with 90 percent of the electoral vote.
+Johnson won the election with 90 percent of the electoral vote.

 Hubert H. Humphrey’s “Laughter” (1968)

-Even though Democrat Hubert H. Humphrey ended up losing the election to Richard Nixon, this ad still packed a punch in its attempt to portray Spiro Agnew, Nixon’s relatively unknown running mate, as a political neophyte, so inexperienced as to be, well, laughable.
+Although Democrat Hubert H. Humphrey ended up losing the 1968 presidential race to Richard Nixon, this ad still packed a punch by portraying Spiro Agnew, Nixon’s relatively unknown running mate, as a political neophyte, so inexperienced as to be, literally, laughable.
 The ad was created by Tony Schwartz, who also made Johnson’s “Daisy” ad.

-Nixon won with 56 percent of the electoral vote.
+Nixon still beat Humphrey, with nearly 56 percent of the electoral vote.

 Richard Nixon’s “McGovern Defense” (1972)

-Nixon won with 97 percent of the electoral vote.
+Nixon won with a whopping 97 percent of the electoral vote.

-This crushing ad attacked a program that Democratic challenger Michael Dukakis had supported as governor of Massachusetts allowing prisoners to be released on weekend furloughs.
-The ad capitalized on the case of Willie Horton, one of the program’s participants, who ended up committing murder and rape while on furlough.
-The black-and-white ad successfully cast doubt on Dukakis’ ability to govern, striking a major blow to his campaign.
+This crushing ad attacked a program that Democratic presidential challenger Michael Dukakis had supported while he was governor of Massachusetts, allowing prisoners to be released on weekend furloughs.
+The ad capitalized on the case of Willie Horton, a Massachusetts state prison inmate and one of the program’s participants, who in 1987 raped a woman while on weekend furlough.
+The black-and-white ad successfully cast doubt on Dukakis’ ability to govern and protect public safety, striking a major blow to his campaign.

 Bush won with 80 percent of the electoral vote.